 Stars: Mickey Mouse, Pluto

 They finally find a moose (or more exactly, the moose finds them).
-Unfortunately, in front of the moose, Mickey’s gun fails and a mad chase follows, which ends with Mickey escaping on a flying Pluto.
+Unfortunately, in front of the moose, Mickey’s gun fails and soon the moose hunts both Mickey and Pluto.
+The chase ends with Mickey escaping on a flying Pluto.

-‘The Moose Hunt’ is Mickey’s second gag only short, the first being ‘Traffic Troubles’ from earlier that year.
-It’s hardly as good as that earlier entry, though.
-It contains some awkward gags, like the flying Pluto finale.
+‘The Moose Hunt’ is Mickey’s third gag only short, after ‘The Fire Fighters‘ (1930) and ‘Traffic Troubles‘ from earlier that year.
+It’s hardly as good as those earlier entries, though.
+Its pace is slow, and it contains some awkward gags, like the flying Pluto finale.
 It also contains a rare gag breaking the fourth dimension: when Mickey accidentally shoots Pluto, he suddenly addresses the audience with a “Is there a doctor in the house?”.
 Then, when Mickey begs Pluto to speak to him, Pluto actually speaks!

-In ‘The Moose Hunt’ Pluto gets his name (he was called ‘Rover’ in his first appearance in ‘The Picnic‘).
+In ‘The Moose Hunt’ Pluto also gets his name (he was called ‘Rover’ in his first appearance in ‘The Picnic‘ from six months earlier).
 He now clearly is Mickey’s dog, not Minnie’s, like in the earlier film.
-Moreover, ‘The Moose Hunt’ contains Pluto’s first long solo scene.
-It’s clear that the Mickey Mouse films could use an extra character, and after this film he would appear in almost all succeeding Mickey Mouse films, stealing more and more screen time from Mickey.
+It’s clear that the Mickey Mouse films could use an extra character, and after this film Pluto would appear in almost all succeeding Mickey Mouse films, stealing more and more screen time from Mickey.